openfisca/openfisca-doc/README.md

 Every commit to this repository is reflected a couple of seconds later on the [online documentation](https://doc.openfisca.fr/).

-There is also an [online editor](https://www.gitbook.com/book/openfisca/documentation/edit) provided by gitbook which commits changes in this repository.x
+There is also an [online editor](https://www.gitbook.com/book/openfisca/documentation/edit) provided by gitbook which commits changes in this repository.